 Remembering your four rights

-The Day of Mourning was created by CUPE members 40 years ago to remember those who lost their lives on the job and to inspire other workers to advocate to prevent further tragedies.
+The Workers’ Day of Mourning was created by CUPE members more than 40 years ago to remember those who lost their lives on the job and to inspire other workers to fight to prevent further tragedies.

 As trade unionists, it is our responsibility to continue this fight.
 We must ensure that all workers know about the four workers’ rights enshrined in every health and safety law in the country:

 - The right to refuse work you believe is unsafe until an investigation can be carried out;